Staff at Saint James

 Chris has nearly twenty years of experience as a professional guitarist, music director and recording engineer.
 In demand as both a performer and teacher, he is currently the lead guitarist at the Fulton Theater, as well as the head of guitar studies at both Franklin & Marshall College and Lancaster Bible Colleges.
 Previously, he taught the guitar and recording programs at Albright College, band directed for a number of different churches and has performed for American Music Theater, Prima and many other theater companies, in addition to playing with various bands and artists both regionally and nationally.
 Chris is also a mixing and mastering engineer, working with various regional recording studios as both an engineer and musician.
 He currently serves as the Director of Worship and Technology at Saint James.
 Email Chris

-Nancy LeVasseur, Webmaster & Director of Events
+Nancy LeVasseur, Director of Communication

 Nicolette Norris, Parish Executive